rbdixon/nanocube/README.md

 For this example we assume you are running everything on your localhost.
 Modify `config.json` accordingly in the `web` folder for different setups.

+### Loading a CSV File and Running with Docker

+An alternate process is available via Docker.
+Data and options are POST'ed to a simple server using curl.

+First start the nanocube Docker container you built previously:

+	$ docker run -d -p 8000:8000 -p 29512:29512 <yourname>/nanocube:v0

+If you are executing in a boot2docker environment pass the `DOCKER_HOST` environment variable through:

+	$ docker run -d -p 8000:8000 -p 29512:29512 -e DOCKER_HOST=$DOCKER_HOST <yourname>/nanocube:v0

+Then execute the POST to push the data and options:

+	$ curl -D - -F opts='--catcol="Primary Type"' -F data=@scripts/crime50k.csv http://$DOCKER_IP:8000

+Then open a browser to `http://$DOCKER_IP:8000`.

 ## Further Details